Sonalika003/GDSC-Biet/README.md

 # GDSC-Biet
-to learn github with gdsc members
+to learn github with gdsc members from themselves